-LH release was measured in mixed population of pituitary cells, which have been cultured for one day.
-Samples were collected after 3 h incubation with different concentrations of agonists and analyzed for their LH and FSH contents.
-Basal LH secretion in vitro was low and was subtracted in measurements.
+was subtracted in measurements.
 Figure 1A shows concentration-response curves for GnRH-I and GnRH-II-stimulated LH release, which could be fitted by a sigmoid function.
-From fitted functions, done in 15 experiments, we calculated the mean EC50 values: GnRH-I=2.2±0.8 nM and GnRH-II=6.8±0.3 nM.
-Similar profiles of GnRH-I and GnRH-II-induced LH secretion was consistent with a hypothesis that GnRH-I and GnRH-II acts on the same receptor in neonatal pituitay gonadotrophs, but with different potencies.
-In accordance with this hypothesis, Antide in a concentration (10 nM) that only blocks GnRHR-I, inhibited LH release stimulated with both GnRHs by 82-85 %.
-(Fig.1A, inset).
+From fitted functions, done in 15 experiments, we calculated mean EC50 values: GnRH-I 2.2±0.8 nM and GnRH-II 6.8±0.3 nM.
+Similar profiles of GnRH-I and GnRH-II-induced LH secretion was consistent with a hypothesis that GnRH-I and GnRH-II act on the same receptor in neonatal pituitary gonadotrophs, but with different potencies.

+In accordance with this hypothesis, Antide in a concentration (10 nM) that only blocks GnRHR-I, inhibited LH release stimulated with both GnRHs by 82-85 % (Fig. 1A, inset).
 Furthermore, there was no significant difference between the maximum amplitude values induced by 300 nM GnRH-I, GnRH-II or mixture of both peptides, indicating that effects of both GnRHs were not additive (Fig. 1B).
 In five experiments, pituitary cells were stimulated with 3 nM GnRH-I or 3 nM GnRH-II and LH and FSH secretion was measured.
-The secretion of both hormones in response to GnRH-II application was lower by about 20% as compared with GnRH-I, but the ratio of both values was the same (Fig. 1C).
+The secretion of both hormones in response to GnRH-II application was lower by about 20 % as compared with GnRH-I, but the ratio of both values was the same (Fig. 1C).